PinotFile: 11.2 April 18, 2017

 orchard in blossom.
 The wine really perks up the senses with

 flavors of lemon, peach, pear and subtle vanilla.
-A floral note
+A floral note and saltiness

 chimes in as well.
 Very comforting, with a velvety mouthfeel and a